 A. F. Tarr, president of the Northern European Division, presented two leaders of its mission fields, H. J. Welch of West Africa and Axel Varmer of Ethiopia, who in turn introduced leaders in their fields.
-A. M. Moyer of West Africa-once spoken of as "the white man's grave" because in that land are the graves of because in that land are the graves of many faithful missionaries, mute testimony to their sacrifice-said that although we have 17,000 baptized believers in this area, there are yet thousands of villages untouched by the gospel.
+A. M. Moyer of West Africa-once spoken of as "the white man's grave" because in that land are the graves of many faithful missionaries, mute testimony to their sacrifice-said that although we have 17,000 baptized believers in this area, there are yet thousands of villages untouched by the gospel.
 In five of its countries there is but one lone colporteur to represent our work.
 One of these missions is 90 per cent Moslem, and thus it has a common problem with the Middle East.